Tsunami inundation and evacuation maps

-A locally generated tsunami will be preceded by a very strong felt earthquake or a slow earthquake.
+A locally generated tsunami will follow a very strong felt earthquake or a long slow earthquake.

 Use the natural signs as our warning, self-evacuation is the only option.

 If an earthquake is long or strong, get gone – long being more than one minute – strong being you can hardly stand – move quickly to higher ground or go inland.

 All of the maps have both local and distant evacuation zones on them.
 You only need to get clear of the evacuation areas not miles inland or on top of the highest peak.
 If you are on a part of the coast that isn't covered by one of the maps and you're evacuating you should get as far inland or as high as you can within a 20 -30 minute time frame (that's walking quickly not driving).